sqdnoises/discord.py-self-template/README.md

 a discord.py bot template that I use for my bots.\
 you're free to use this template if you like.

+> I'm planning on doing a lot of changes in the future because this shit is not typehinted a bit and is very ass

 ## License
 You must have received a copy of the [LICENSE](LICENSE) file with this source code.\
 This source code is licensed under the **MIT License**.